Revd Michael Wilcockson

 Dr David Parry-Smith

-David Parry-Smith, Director of Music and Organist, is a professional scientist and senior manager and also an experienced parish organist and choral director, holding the diploma of Associate of the Royal College of Organists.
+David Parry-Smith, Director of Music and Organist, is a professional scientist and senior manager.
+He is also an experienced parish organist and choral director, holding the diploma of Associate of the Royal College of Organists.
 He works at the Wellcome Sanger Institute at the Wellcome Genome Campus at Hinxton, near Cambridge.
 David has been a church musician, organist and choir director since his teenage years and has held posts as organist and choir director in Rugby, Leeds, and south-east Kent.
 He encourages a wide variety of music in services and welcomes singers and instrumentalists of all standards and abilities to contribute to the musical offering of praise at St Mary’s, so that “Of the best that Thou has given earth and heaven render Thee”.

 Mrs Sarah Thorne